nmoorcroft/library-webapp/readme.md

 create database library;
 ```

-Once the database has been created, create the schema using the liquibase maven plugin
+The library schema can be created using the liquibase maven plugin

 ```
 mvn liquibase:update